fgcz/geo-uploader/Readme.md

 conda activate gi_geo-uploader
 flask status
 flask start-prod
-# Click on the links given or the terminal to access the server
+# Click on the links given from the terminal to access the server
 # http://127.0.0.1:8000